Linear Least Squares to Quadratic Program

 \[ \min_x \frac{1}{2}||Cx-d||_2^2 \quad \text{s.t.} \quad C_{eq}x = d_{eq}, \]

-one can use the QR decomposition of \(C_{eq}^T\) to transform the problem into an unconstrained least squares problem in a reduced set of variables.
+The QR decomposition of \(C_{eq}^T\) can be used to transform the problem into an unconstrained least squares problem in a reduced set of variables.
 Specifically, if

 The unconstrained least squares problem in \(z\) is then